 As the Chairman, Railway Board (CRB), put it, "This one initiative had made a significant impact on the performance of IR over the past two years."
-This had been one of the key drivers of what had popularly come to be known as 'turnaround' of IR.
-Exhibit 1 gives the organization structure of the IR.
+This had been one of the key drivers of what had popularly come to be known as the 'turnaround' of IR.
+The Minister of Railways (MR), Mr Lalu Prasad, in his opening remarks of the Budget speech of 2006-07 on February 24, 2006 said, "Mr. Speaker Sir, I rise to present the Budget Estimates 2006-07 for the Indian Railways at a point in time when there has been a historical turnaround in the financial situation of the Indian Railways."

-From a low net revenue (total earnings less total working expenses) of just over Rs 1000 crore in 2000-01, the actual for 2005-06 reached Rs 8005 crore (Exhibit 2).
+From a low net revenue (total earnings less total working expenses) of just over Rs 1,000 crore in 2000-01, the actual for 2005-06 reached Rs 8,005 crore (Exhibit 3).
 The jubilation was not only because of the rising trend of performance, but also because of the significant growth achieved in 2005-06 over 2004-05.
-Internal generation of cash surplus including provision for depreciation and the Special Railway Safety Fund (SRSF) reached a historical level of Rs 13,068 crore for 2005-06.
+Internal generation of cash surplus including the provision for depreciation and the Special Railway Safety Fund (SRSF) reached a historical level of Rs 13,068 crore for 2005-06.